hyweljohnllewellyn/hywelme/_posts/2016-02-05-free-disk-space-on-digital-ocean-droplet-by-removing-unused-ubuntu-versions.md

 > The system keeps track of which kernels are older and marks them eligible for removal using this method.
 Most users should run autoremove every few months or so.
 Systems with a separate /boot partition should run autoremove every two-four weeks.
 Mark your calendar, make it a routine.
 Autoremove can be run as often as you like - running it more often will **not** harm your system

-According to this, I cold fre up over 7Gb.....
+According to sudo apt-get autoremove, I cold free up over 7Gb.....here goes...